apache/incubator-kie-tools/uberfire-docs/docs/tutorial/ufTasks.md

     <label>Project View</label>
 </div>
 ```
 For now, this view only has a label with the text "Project View".
-"Div view" is the property that will be referenced by the presenter as the root element of this template.

 ###Creating Tasks Screen
 Our second screen is the Task Screen.
 Let's create it (inside org.uberfire.client.screens package):